Department of Labor recovers $355K in back wages, damages from Louisiana home care providers for 114 workers deprived of full wages

 News Release

-Background: Learn more about the Wage and Hour Division, including a search tool to use if you think you may be owed back wages collected by the division.
-Workers can call the Wage and Hour Division confidentially with questions – regardless of immigration status – and the department can speak with callers in more than 200 languages through the agency’s toll-free helpline at 866-4US-WAGE (487-9243).
-Download the agency’s Timesheet App for iOS and Android devices – available in English and Spanish – to ensure hours and pay are accurate.
+Learn more about the Wage and Hour Division, including a search tool to use if you think you may be owed back wages collected by the division.
+The division offers confidential assistance to anyone with questions about how to comply with the law by calling the agency’s toll-free helpline at 866-4US-WAGE (487-9243).
+The division can speak with callers in more than 200 languages, regardless of their immigration status.
+Download the agency’s Timesheet App for iOS and Android devices – free and available in English and Spanish – to ensure hours and pay are accurate.

 Agency